 Questions concerning explanation and its role in scientific knowledge were part of the philosophical context of Hempel during the Second World War: Nagel started his logic course with a discussion of Aristotle’s Posterior Analytics and Wiener introduced New York philosophers during the 1930s to the debate between Duhem and Meyerson on the explanatory aim of science.
 The papers of White and Hospers are evidence that other New York philosophers, beside Hempel, were tackling questions concerning explanation.
 Most likely, this intellectual context was also Hempel’s intellectual motivation to work on a complete logical analysis of explanation as an aim of science.
 This was published in 1948 as “Studies in the Logic of Explanation”.

 In their paper Hempel and Oppenheim give a set of examples of scientific explanations, like the explanation of the appearance of a broken oar in water.
 From this set, they abstract four conditions of adequacy for any scientific explanation.
 First, the explanandum must be a logical consequence of the explanans.
 Second, the explanans must contain some type of general laws required to infer the explanandum.
 Third, the explanans must have empirical content and, fourth, it has to be true (Hempel and Oppenheim 1948, p.
 137).
 These conditions of adequacy share several characteristics with Aristotle’s account of the demonstrative syllogism.
 First, both Aristotle’s and Hempel’s model state that explanations should be reconstructed as inferences.
 Second, both believe that some type of universal sentence is a necessary premise of any explanatory argument.
-In contrast to Aristotle, Hempel did not think that lawful sentences had to express the essential nature of the thing to be explained—the nature because of which the expanandum occurred.
+In contrast to Aristotle, Hempel did not think that lawful sentences had to express the essential nature of the thing to be explained—the nature because of which the explanandum occurred.
 Just as Nagel had argued in his course, Hempel and Oppenheim also concluded that contemporary scientific knowledge does not aim to lay bare the causal structure of the world, or the essences because of which things occur.

 Just as Aristotle, Hempel and Oppenheim set out to distinguish sound explanations from candidate-explanations by adding a material condition to the formal conditions of their model.
 They required that the lawlike sentences in the explanans had to be true.
 Aristotle similarly stipulated that all demonstrations must contain true premises (APo I, 2, 71b25).
 For Aristotle, this implied that the relation between subject and predicate expressed in the middle term was absolutely necessary.
 The relation had to be universally valid, and not contingently valid to a limited set of particular instances (APo I, 4, 73a25).
-For Hempel and Oppenheim, the truth condition meant that high confirmation of lawlike sentences was not a sufficient condition for their use in sound explanations.
+For Hempel and Oppenheim, the truth-condition meant that high confirmation of lawlike sentences was not a sufficient condition for their use in sound explanations.
 They argued that a condition of high confirmation for explanatory laws would lead to cases where, at one point in time, some phenomenon was explained by a well-supported explanans, but would, at a later point in time, be disconfirmed by new evidence.
 In such cases, one would have to say that the old explanation was sound when the available evidence confirmed the explanans, but turned unsound when disconfirming evidence became at hand.
 This was an unsatisfactory result.

 This does not appear to accord with sound common usage, which directs us to say that on the basis of the limited initial evidence, the truth of the explanans, and thus the soundness of the explanation, had been quite probable, but that the ampler evidence now available made it highly probable that the explanans was not true, and hence that the account in question was not—and had never been—a correct explanation.
 (Hempel and Oppenheim 1948, p.
 138)